Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Near-ND

 \subsection{Comparison between bottom-1 and CLP}

-In section \ref{section2}, we proposed the closeness score (CLP) to find the closest abnormal class for each class of the normal dataset.
+In section \ref{nearOD_def}, we proposed the closeness score (CLP) to find the closest abnormal class for each class of the normal dataset.
 In our experiments, we used the ViT-B\_16 (pretrained on ImageNet-21K) as the backbone used for extracting the closest abnormal classes based on this criterion.
 The bottom-1 abnormal class is the class that has the lowest novelty detection performance during the testing phase.
 Note that the abnormal classes chosen based on the CLP criterion do not necessarily have the worst novelty detection performance; therefore, it is expected for the novelty detection methods to perform better on the CLP criterion.
 This section aims to investigate how well these two criteria match each other.
 In the Table \ref{Table:Bottom1_VS_CLP}, for each novelty detection model and every class of the CIFAR-10 dataset, the bottom-1 class is shown.
 Furthermore, the last row indicates the closest abnormal class selected based on the CLP criterion.
 As shown in the Table \ref{Table:Bottom1_VS_CLP}, the extracted classes based on the CLP criterion are the same or conceptually similar to the respected bottom-1 classes.
-Figure Figure \ref{Fig:matplot_clp_nnd_bot1} also shows a decent correlation between the bottom-1 score and the CLP score, which means both these criteria could be used to extract near-distribution abnormal classes, and that the CLP could be used as a proxy to the bottom-1 criterion.
+Figure \ref{Fig:matplot_clp_nnd_bot1} also shows a decent correlation between the bottom-1 score and the CLP score, which means both these criteria could be used to extract near-distribution abnormal classes, and that the CLP could be used as a proxy to the bottom-1 criterion.
+Also, The Pearson correlation coefficient between these two results is 0.843, indicating a strong positive relationship.